E-Science Station

 CASE20240519_001

-A Case of Post Surgical Aortic Valve Replacement Paravalvular Leakage; Valve in Valve Transcatheter Aortic Valve Replacement with Bioprosthetic Valve Fracture
+A Case of Post Surgical Aortic Valve Replacement Paravalvular Leakage; Valve-in-Valve Transcatheter Aortic Valve Replacement with Bioprosthetic Valve Fracture

 By Osung Kwon, Junghoon Lee, Daeung Ohn